Phone Number Format: US & International Number Structure Guide (2026)

 555 Numbers (Fictional)

 Numbers 555-0100 through 555-0199 are officially reserved for movies, TV, and books.
-This convention started in the early 1960s after viewers kept calling numbers they saw on screen.
+This convention started in the early 1960s after viewers kept calling numbers they saw on screen, harassing real subscribers.
+Numbers outside this range (555-0200 onwards) can be commercially assigned.

 How to Format a Number for International Dialing

-Tip: On a mobile phone, use + instead of 011.
+Tip: On a mobile phone, you can always use + instead of 011.
 The + sign is universal and works from any country.
 Hold 0 on most phones to get +.

 How to Format Phone Numbers (by Context)